DevOps: Database Change Management with Snowflake

-This is a series of articles about Database Change Management with Snowflake
+A series of articles about DevOps: Database Change Management with Snowflake

-- Database Change Management with Snowflake (this one)
+- DevOps: Database Change Management with Snowflake (this one)

-- Database Change Management with Snowflake and GitHub
+- DevOps: Database Change Management with Snowflake and GitHub

 This tutorial will guide you step-by-step to set up database change management for Snowflake in Bytebase.
 With Bytebase, a team can have a formalized review and rollout process to make Snowflake schema change and data change.

 Here we have to mention the informative blog post Embracing Agile Software Delivery and DevOps with Snowflake, which provided valuable insights and inspired us to implement similar processes in our product.

 You’ll have a GUI and the full migration history.
 You can use Bytebase Free Plan to finish the tutorial.
 There is also a bonus section about schema drift detection for those advanced users if needed.

 - You have a Snowflake account with the role